Sree Ayyappa Medical College

-Sree Ayyappa Medical College and Research Foundation is a private medical college in Kerala, India.
+Sree Ayyappa Hospital and Research Foundation is a private hospital in Kerala, India.
 It is run by PSN Educational and Charitable Trust.
 It has a bed strength of 300.
-SAMCRF has the most recent medical innovations put to use for the benefit of the community it serves.
+SAHRF has the most recent medical innovations put to use for the benefit of the community it serves.
 Currently it is serving its 6th year of clinical activities at Vadasserikkara, Pathanamthitta.